A note to readers:

 When overworked theatre director Milton Crouse is forced into a retreat by his sister, he is forbidden from having anything to do with the stage.
 But when one of his fellow guests at small estate on a Vermont mountain ends up murdered, Milton finds his theatre knowledge useful in trying to determine who the killer is.

-or in paperback form.
+Buy in paperback form.

 My debut novel.
 Synopsis: Before giving up the stage for good, a disillusioned amateur actor joins a friend’s troubled summer production, during which he and some of his cast mates experience odd encounters and supernatural phenomenon that will challenge their views of theatre and of themselves.

 The ten short stories in this collection explore both the drama and the comedy that takes place inside a community playhouse on and off the stage.
-Available in ebook, only at Amazon for now.